 The Master of Science in Software Engineering (MSSE) degree program is designed to prepare students to become professional software engineers across a wide variety of industries.
 Drawing on the strengths of Drexel’s programs spanning the College of Computing & Informatics (CCI), the MSSE degree program provides students with a blend of theory and practice to provide a solid understanding of the fundamentals of software systems as well as a working knowledge of the many languages, methods and systems used in the field.

 As today’s growing diversity of data sources and software libraries requires that systems be maintainable, there is an increase in demand for professionals who are able to optimize and streamline software processes.
-Graduates of the MS in Software Engineering program leave with the skills necessary to better adapt to rapid changes in the field, and to advance to senior managerial and executive positions or become successful entrepreneurs in the field as professional computer software engineers.
+Graduates of the MS in Software Engineering program leave with the skills necessary to better adapt to rapid changes in the software engineering field, and to advance to senior managerial and executive positions or become successful entrepreneurs in the field as professional computer software engineers.

 Master's in Software Engineering Program Features